Roboflow 100-VL

 RF100-VL introduces a novel evaluation for assessing the efficacy of vision language models (VLMs) and traditional object detectors in real world settings.
 As models become increasingly capable, they need to be compared to real world, difficult, and practical scenarios.
 The Roboflow open source community is increasingly representative of how computer vision is truly being used in real world settings, spanning over 500M user labeled and shared images.
 RF100-VL is the culmination of aggregating the best high quality open source examples (including those cited in Nature) from a wide array of domains, then relabeling and verifying annotation quality.
 It supports few shot object detection from image prompts, annotator instructions, and human readable class names.
 RF100-VL builds on RF100, a benchmark Roboflow introduced at CVPR 2023 that labs from companies like Apple, Baidu, and Microsoft leverage to benchmark vision model capabilities.

-CVPR 2025 Workshop: Challenge of Few-Shot Object Detection from Annotator Instructions
+CVPR 2025 Workshop Challenge: Few-Shot Object Detection from Annotator Instructions

 Organized by: Anish Madan, Neehar Peri, Deva Ramanan, Shu Kong